 Grace Kim maintains a broad practice, helping new and emerging companies as well as global brands obtain patents and build and leverage their patent portfolios.

-Grace helps clients secure strong patents for wide-ranging inventions, including medical devices, life sciences, energy, and chemical innovations, as well as electrical, and computer technologies, including consumer electronics.
-She conducts patent clearance investigations, patentability analysis, and due diligence investigations, as well as represents clients in inter partes reviews and other post-grant proceedings.
+Grace helps clients secure strong patents for wide-ranging inventions, including medical devices, energy, and chemical innovations, as well as electrical and computer technologies, including consumer electronics.
+She has a particular interest in the life sciences, and her extensive post-grant practice includes representing many life science clients in inter partes reviews and other post-grant proceedings.
+Additionally, Grace conducts patent clearance investigations, patentability analysis, and due diligence investigations, and her patent work spans both utility and design patents.

 Before becoming a lawyer, Grace earned degrees in chemical and mechanical engineering.
 She had a successful career as an R&D engineering manager for Boston Scientific, where she gained firsthand experience in research and product development, clinical trials, FDA approvals, and the many other challenges, constraints, and pressures involved in protecting innovations and bringing products to market.
 With this skill set, she advises clients on their innovations from technical, legal, and business standpoints, taking them from ideation through patent prosecution, research, development, clinical trials stages, and bringing their products to market.